 Team Sophie Bear

-Sophia Posner Brown, also known as Sophie Bear, is an active 11-year-old who just started Hardy Middle School (Go Hawks!).
-April 1st of 2019 marks Sophie’s 10-year journey fighting cancer and we are pleased to be chemo-free for the past 5 years!
+Sophia Posner Brown, also known as Sophie Bear, is an active 12-year-old at Hardy Middle School (Go Hawks!).
+April 1st of 2020 marks Sophie’s 10-year journey fighting cancer and we are pleased to be chemo-free for the past 6 years!
+This year will be the TeamSophieBear's 10th year participating in the Race for Hope.
+Please consider joining us and helping us make our anniversary our biggest year yet.

 To learn more about Sophie and her diagnosis, watch this YouTube video (thanks Edu!) complete with soundtrack of 6-year-old Sophie and twin Isabelle belting out Roar by Katy Perry.